stevenMouret/web-accessibility-guidelines/_doc/techniques/accessible-icons.md

 ###### 1.2.2.1

-The trash icon provides information, the purpose of this link is to delete an element.
-This information should not only be visual.
+The trash icon conveys information, the purpose of this link is to delete an element.
+This information should not be only visual:

-* With `aria-hidden` attribute, the icon will not be read by the assistive technologies.
+* With `aria-hidden` attribute, the icon will not be read by the assistive technologies;
-* `aria-label` attribute override the content text and the `title` attribute in the assistive technologies.
+* The `aria-label` attribute overrides the content text, and the `title` attribute in the assistive technologies;
-* `title` is a visual information, a JS script is added to display the `title` on hover and focus.
+* The `title` is a visual information, but a JS script is added to display the `title` on hover and focus.

 <a href="#" title="Remove News (15)" aria-label="Remove News (15)">
     <span class="fas fa-trash-alt" aria-hidden="true"></span>